 Prior to your visit:

-To make your visit as quick as possible, we will make every effort to pre-register you for your visit.
-You will recieve an automated appointment confirmation call from our system prior to your appointment
+- To make your visit as quick as possible, we will make every effort to pre-register you for your visit.
+You will receive an automated appointment confirmation call from our system prior to your appointment

 On the day of your visit:

-- Please bring a photo ID, your insurance information, portion of payment and the prescription (for diagnostic mammograms only) from your physician to your appointment.
-If you are having a screening mammogram, you do not need a prescription.
+- Please bring a photo ID, your insurance information, portion of payment and the prescription from your physician to your appointment.

 Following your visit: